CHAMPION316/Yoga-Nature/README.md

 **The Footer** includes:

 - **Contact Details**: includes a contact email to contact the owner.
-- **Sign-up Form**: Newsletter so clients can stay up to date with new material and more.
+- **Sign-up Form**: newsletter so clients can stay up to date with new material and more.

 Header and Footer appear on every page of the website.

 **Home Page** includes:

-- **My Story Button**:users learn a little about the instructor and are taken to the biography page as well.
+- **My Story Button**: users learn a little about the instructor and are taken to the biography page as well.
-- **Learn More**: this is where users will learn for the first time that all course videos will be absolutely FREE!
+- **Learn More**: this is where users will learn for the first time that all course videos will be absolutely **FREE!**
 - **Sign-up Form**: allows users to sign-up for weekly updates to the lastest videos and any news relating with the world of yoga.

 **Video Page** includes: